arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	![Creating to SQL Server using VM's DNS Name](Images/creating-to-sql-server-using-vms-dns-name.png?raw=true "Creating to SQL Server using VM's DNS Name")

-	_Connecting to the SQL Server in Windows Azure using the VM's DNS name_
+	_Connecting to the SQL Server in Microsoft Azure using the VM's DNS name_

 	>**Speaking Point**
 	>